El Mercurio: History

+Founding and early ownership

-The Valparaíso edition of El Mercurio was founded by Pedro Félix Vicuña (Benjamín Vicuña Mackenna's father) on September 12, 1827, and was later acquired by Agustín Edwards Ross in 1880.
-The Santiago edition was founded by Agustín Edwards Mac Clure, son of Edwards Ross, on June 1, 1900.
+The Valparaíso edition of El Mercurio was founded by Pedro Félix Vicuña (Benjamín Vicuña Mackenna's father) on 12 September 1827, and was later acquired by Agustín Edwards Ross in 1880.
+The Santiago edition was founded by Agustín Edwards Mac Clure, son of Edwards Ross, on 1 June 1900.
 In 1942 Edwards Mac Clure died and his son Agustín Edwards Budge took over as president.
 When Edwards Budge died in 1956, his son, Agustín Edwards Eastman, took control of the company.
 Edwards Eastman died in 2017, leaving the company in hands of his son Cristián Edwards del Río.